cpvdeveloper/nextjs-sharing-code-monorepo/README.md

 ## How it works

 - [yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) to create a 'monorepo' containing two NextJS applications
-- [next-transpile-modules](https://www.npmjs.com/package/next-transpile-modules) to allow importing of code from one application into another
+- ~~[next-transpile-modules](https://www.npmjs.com/package/next-transpile-modules) to allow importing of code from one application into another~~.
+Simplified as of Next.js version 13, where there is a built-in [`transpilePackages` option](https://beta.nextjs.org/docs/api-reference/next.config.js#transpilepackages) which can be used instead of the 3rd party `next-transpile-modules` package.

 ## Getting started